IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/tutorials/project4.rst

 Project 4: Terraced/Town Houses/Duplexes
 ========================================

-In this project, we'll design a row of terraced houses, town houses, or duplexes using BlenderBIM.
+In this project, we'll design a row of terraced houses, town houses, or duplexes using Bonsai.
 This tutorial will introduce concepts such as shared walls, duplicating units, parametric design, and collaboration with other stakeholders.